rnabioco/clustifyr/README.md

 3.  **How should I determine parameters?** Please see our published [manuscript](https://f1000research.com/articles/9-223/v2) with parameter and usage discussions.
-In general default settings are satisfactory in our own internal usage.
+In general default settings are satisfactory in our own internal usage/testing.
 However, you might want to inspect the correlation matrix and call results, instead of just the final result (use `obj_out = FALSE` in `clustify`).

 4.  **How many variable genes should I provide?** While this of course greatly depends on the datasets in question, we generally have good